blp92/blp92.github.io/_posts/2021-10-20-NBA_lineups_PCA.md

 principal components account for more than 1% of variation.

 We may also plot a simple scree graph to see trends in the explained variation as the number of components increases.
+Note that this is part of the investigative stage of the analysis – this graph is merely to inform the analyst, not present data.
+As such, it is not very pretty, the process of creating well-constructed plots to convey information will come later, once the analyses are finished.

 ``` r
 qplot(c(1:44), (NBA_lineups_20_21_pc$sdev^2/sum(NBA_lineups_20_21_pc$sdev^2))) +